National Trophy Rifle Matches

 - National Championship Aggregates – There are several trophies awarded to competitors representing different categories who have the highest scores in aggregates involving the President’s, National Trophy Individual and National Trophy Team Matches.
 The Mountain Man Trophy is presented to honor an overall National Trophy Rifle Individual Champion.
 This award is based on an aggregate of scores fired in the President’s Rifle Match, National Trophy Individual Rifle Match and National Trophy Team Match.

-The National Matches Air Gun Matches will take place July 12 – August 14, 2021, at the CMP Marksmanship Center with its 80-point electronic target equipped range.
+The National Matches Air Gun Matches will take place during the National Matches at the Gary Anderson CMP Competition Center with its 80-point electronic target equipped range.
 Daily air gun matches programs will feature 30-shot pistol matches each day.
 A regular squadded National Matches Air Pistol Championship with a 60 shot course of fire may be fired on a date of each competitor’s choice.
 Check the National Matches Air Gun Events program for firing times.
 National Matches pistol competitors are encouraged to bring their air pistols to Camp Perry and to plan to compete in the daily re-entry matches and the 60-shot National Matches Air Pistol Championship.